ROLANDsebastien/media-convertor/README.md

 Media file converter for macOS.

-This application allows you to convert your audio (FLAC) and video (MKV, MP4) files to Apple-compatible formats (AAC/ALAC for audio, MOV for video).
+This application allows you to convert your audio (FLAC) and video (MKV, MP4) files to Apple-compatible formats (AAC/ALAC for audio, MP4 for video).
 It's a powerful and efficient tool for preparing your media files for your Apple devices, with hardware acceleration for fast conversions.

 ## Features